 You and I have both been asked questions like these in a job interview at some point in our careers.
 Typically the well-meaning manager asking the questions has been coached that such questions reveal a candidates soft skills and might hint at particular qualities that will help him succeed in the role.

-Or fail.
 The fact is, most managers hire people they like, people that they resonate with beyond skill set and job responsibility conversations.
 Just as voters routinely admit to electing politicians theyd like to have a beer with, leaders are susceptible to what I call the after work cocktail syndrome.
 There are work colleagues that youll meet with for 30 minutes because you have to get something done.
 And there are those whose company you genuinely enjoy, irrespective of their contributions.
 Typically you give these people more time.

 To hire well in the new IT, leaders need to get comfortable with the irony that getting and keeping top talent has relatively little to do with the candidates goals and likeability.
 Hiring success comes from matching what the company needs with work that will challenge and fulfill the candidate.
 Ideally both the organization and the employee can then grow together.